 Welcome!

-Hi, I’m Dzung Bui---a robotic PhD. candiate at George Mason University under supervision of Prof. Greg Stein and Prof. Erion Plaku .
-I am interested in motion planning and decision-making for multi-robot systems (MRS) in uncertain and unfamiliar environments under communication constraints.
+Hi, I’m Dzung Bui—a robotics researcher and recent Ph.D. graduate in Computer Science from George Mason University, where I worked under the supervision of Prof. Greg Stein and Prof. Erion Plaku.
+My research focuses on motion planning and decision-making for multi-robot systems (MRS) operating in uncertain and unfamiliar environments under communication constraints.

 My journey has always been shaped by a fascination with robotics and the ways machines can extend human potential.
-From my bachelor’s degree in mechanical engineering, where I learned how to design and build the physical structure of robots, to my master’s in mechatronics, where I explored control and embedded systems, each step has deepened my passion for creating intelligent machines.
-Now, as a Ph.D. candidate in computer science, I focus on giving robots the ability to think, adapt, and make decisions—even in uncertain and unfamiliar environments.
-I believe robots will play an increasingly important role in our society, from supporting humans in dangerous and high-risk jobs to improving lives in healthcare and beyond.
-My goal is to contribute to this future by developing technologies that push the boundaries of what robots can do.
-Driven by curiosity and a love for solving complex problems, I am excited to keep learning, innovating, and building toward a world where humans and robots work side by side to achieve more together.
+From my bachelor’s degree in mechanical engineering, where I learned how to design and build robotic systems, to my master’s in mechatronics, where I explored control and embedded systems, each step strengthened my passion for creating intelligent machines.
+During my Ph.D., I focused on enabling robots to think, adapt, collaborate, and make decisions in complex real-world environments.

 News